HPC-Delphi/offc_delphi/README.md

 To build the library as a DLL:

-1. Download and extract the [winlibs.com](https://winlibs.com/) GCC toolchain (ensure it is in your PATH).
+1. Ensure the GCC toolchain with OpenMP support is available in your system's PATH.
 2. Open a Command Prompt or PowerShell window.
 3. Navigate to the project root directory (`offc_delphi`).
 4. Run: